Melissa K. Norris

 Water bath canning is a great entry point for home canning because all you need are Mason jars, lids, bands, and any large pot with some type of rack to keep the jars up off the bottom.

-Keep in mind, choosing poor quality lids may cause canning lids to buckle or not seal.
-Some of my favorite canning lids are the large sleeves from Lehman's, these ForJars canning lids (use code “Modern10” for 5% off your order), or these Denali canning lids (use code “SPENDNSAVE” to get a 15% discount for every $75 order).
+Keep in mind that choosing poor-quality lids may cause canning lids to buckle or not seal.
+Some of my favorite canning lids are the large sleeves from Lehman’s, these ForJars canning lids (use code “Modern10” for 5% off your order), or these Denali canning lids (use code “SPENDNSAVE” to get a 15% discount for every $75 order).

 Home-canned fruit is better than store-bought because you can adjust the amount of sugar (if any) added during processing.

-Foods that can be safely water bathed are most fruits, jams, jellies, fruit butter, fruit syrups, chutneys, marmalade, pickled vegetables, tomato sauce, and salsas.
+Foods that can be safely water bath canned are most fruits, jams, jellies, fruit butter, fruit syrups, chutneys, marmalade, pickled vegetables, tomato sauce, and salsas.
+But there are a few exceptions with fruit that doesn’t have enough acid (bananas, white peaches, etc.).

-To be done properly and safely, tomato sauce must have added acid, and salsas must be tested canning recipes to ensure the overall pH level is 4.6 or lower to avoid botulism.
+To be done properly and safely, tomato sauce must have added acid, and salsas must be tested and approved canning recipes to ensure the overall pH level is 4.6 or lower to avoid botulism.

 Water Bath Canning Recipes